 Below are key drivers of RadioShack's value that present opportunities for upside or downside to the current Trefis price estimate for RadioShack:

 Company Operated Stores

 U.S. RadioShack stores Revenue per Square Foot : Historically, US RadioShack Stores Revenue per Square Foot has increased consistently, from $324 in 2007 to $ 342 in 2010.
-However, US RadioShack Stores Revenue per Square Foot declined by around 3% in 2011 & 2012 on account of lower revenues for U.S. RadioShack company-operated stores.
-We expects U.S. RadioShack stores Revenue per Square Foot to reach $300 over our review period.
-In case Revenue per Square Foot increases to $365 by the end of our forecast period, there could be an approx. 15% upside to our price estimate.
-On the other hand, there could be a 20% downside to our price estimate for RadioShack if the Revenue per Square Foot grows reduces to $275 by the end of the forecast period.
+However, US RadioShack Stores Revenue per Square Foot declined in subsequent years on account of lower revenues for U.S. RadioShack company-operated stores.
+We expects U.S. RadioShack stores Revenue per Square Foot to cross $300 over our review period.
+In case Revenue per Square Foot reaches $350 by the end of our forecast period, there could be an approximate 15% upside to our price estimate.
+On the other hand, there will be a similar downside if the Revenue per Square Foot remains at the same level.

 U.S. RadioShack Stores Gross Profit Margin: Historically, Historically, US RadioShack Stores Gross Profit Margin fluctuated between 40% - 50%.
 The figure has been continuously declining since 2011 and stood at 34.4% in 2013.
 Trefis expects the US RadioShack Stores Gross Profit Margin to remain around the current level for the rest of our review period.
 Even a slight variation in future gross margins can have a significant impact on RadioShack's valuation.

 For additional details, select a driver above or select a division from the interactive Trefis split for RadioShack at the top of the page.

 RadioShack is engaged in the retail sale of consumer electronics goods and services through its RadioShack store chain.